Bank of America, JPMorgan stay top in 2014 Extel awards

-LONDON, June 17 (Reuters) - Bank of America Merrill Lynch was named top pan-European equity brokerage for a second straight year at the annual Thomson Reuters Extel Awards on Tuesday, while JPMorgan Asset Management won best fund manager for the fifth year in a row.
+LONDON (Reuters) - Bank of America Merrill Lynch (BAC.N) was named top pan-European equity brokerage for a second straight year at the annual Thomson Reuters Extel Awards on Tuesday, while JPMorgan Asset Management won best fund manager for the fifth year in a row.

-The awards, which were handed out in a ceremony at London’s Guild Hall, are significant badges of honour in the industry as they are based on the votes of thousands of industry insiders.
+The awards, which were handed out in a ceremony at London’s Guild Hall, are significant badges of honor in the industry as they are based on the votes of thousands of industry insiders.

 Strong votes can secure bragging rights for winning firms and, for highly rated individuals, can result in lucrative job offers and pay rises.

-In a repeat of 2013’s results, Bank of America Merrill Lynch scooped the prize for leading pan-European brokerage in equity and equity-linked research, ahead of 12-time winner UBS .
-Morgan Stanley remained in third place.
+In a repeat of 2013’s results, Bank of America Merrill Lynch scooped the prize for leading pan-European brokerage in equity and equity-linked research, ahead of 12-time winner UBS UBSN.VX.
+Morgan Stanley (MS.N) remained in third place.

 Among individual prize winners was Andrew Wood of Sanford C. Bernstein, who for the eighth consecutive year took home the trophy for leading pan-European equity analyst.